 Optimizing images in bulk

 If you have just installed the plugin, there may be thousands of nonoptimized images in the media library depends on your website size.
 In such a case, you will need a bulk optimization.

-Open Smush menu from the left pane of your WordPress dashboard (bottom side).
+Open the Smush menu from the left pane of your WordPress dashboard (bottom side).

 Choose directory Smush.
 Now it will ask you to select a folder to process.

-You can either select a main folder or expand it to view and select the sub-folders.
+You can either select a certain folder or expand it to view and select the sub-folders.
 Click the Smush button to begin the bulk optimization.